 On 1 April 2017, a Property and Assets Directorate was established following the transfer of employees from Mears and Gateshead Council Construction Services.
 This effectively doubled the size of the workforce from 400 to 800.
 More significantly, this brought the delivery of repairs and maintenance in-house.

-A Slavery and Human Trafficking Policy has recently been produced.
+A Slavery and Human Trafficking Policy was agreed by the Board in July 2018.
 This reinforces our zero-tolerance approach to any form of modern slavery and trafficking.
 It also informs employees what they should do if they suspect modern slavery and tracking may be occurring within our supply chain.

 We also have a number of associated policies including a TGHC Safeguarding Adults Policy, Children’s Safeguarding multi-agency policy and procedures, Anti Bribery, Fraud and Corruption and Whistleblowing Policy and a Single Equality and Inclusion Scheme, as part of our public sector equality duty which includes the elimination of unlawful discrimination.